Turkish draughts: Armenian draughts

 Armenian draughts, also known as Tama, is a variant of Turkish draughts that adds diagonal movement to the game.
 Men are able to move one space diagonally forwards in addition to the straight forwards and side to side movement of men in Turkish draughts.
 Kings are able to move in all 8 directions, like a queen in chess.
 All captures are orthogonal only, as in Turkish draughts.

 Keny

 Keny is a variant of Turkish draughts that adds backwards capture to the game, and allows men to jump over friendly pieces like a capture as long as there is an empty space available.
 The jumped friendly pieces are not captured.

 Croda

-Croda is a variant invented by a Croatian mathematics professor, and international draughts champion.
+Croda is a variant invented by a Croatian mathematics professor, and international draughts champion, Ljuban Dedić.
 It removes the sideways movement of men and replaces it with diagonally forwards movements.
 It also fills the back ranks with men, and requires that pieces be removed at the end of the turn rather than during each capture.